brkyozdemir/travel-log/travel-log/README.md

-## This is a React and Node.js project to deploy on Heroku.
+## This is a React and Node.js project.
+- [ ] to be deployed on Heroku.

 _Inspired by Coding Garden._